What is Autophagy?

 Fasting in Ramadan: Where science meets humanism and spirituality

-Fasting in Ramadan and medical science
+Fasting in Ramadan and the health benefits

 The positive effects of fasting on human health include decreasing obesity, lowering cholesterol levels, helping quit smoking and other addictive habits, improves systolic blood pressure, and improves blood glucose levels.